-- 12.320 The standards expected of licensed drivers are set out in the Code of Conduct, which should be read in conjunction with the other statutory and policy requirements set out in this Policy Statement.
-The code is attached at Appendix G (page 78). - 12.33 In line with relevant legislation, the Code of Conduct contains a requirement that prohibits drivers from smoking in the vehicle.
-This legislation applies equally to passengers using the vehicle.
-In a similar manner, and to protect both the driver and passengers, the use of electronic cigarettes (or similar devices) is also prohibited in licensed vehicles.
+The standards expected of licensed drivers are set out in the Code of Conduct, which should be read in conjunction with the other statutory and policy requirements set out in this Policy Statement.
+The code is attached at Appendix G (page 77).